 About Geologic boules

 Geologic boules offer reasonable quality at a very reasonable price.
 Decathlon can do this by offering a very limited range of only the most popular patterns, weights, and sizes.
 Geologic offers three general types of boules: really cheap low-end leisure boules, a “Discovery 300” line of leisure boules, and competition boules.

 LOW-END LEISURE BOULES

-Geologic’s entry-level line of leisure boules seems to me to be rather misguided.
-These boules are available in only one size/weight combination (70mm, 560g) and in only two styles (smooth, single grooves).
-This makes them too light-weight to be acceptable for serious adult players, and too large for many kids (junior competition boules are typically 65mm).
-Still, they might be appropriate for some younger players.
+Geologic’s entry-level line of leisure boules seems to me to be seriously misguided.
+They are 70mm in diameter and weigh 560g.
+This makes them too light-weight to be acceptable for adult players, and too large for younger kids (junior competition boules are typically 65mm).
+They can appeal only to people who really don’t know anything about petanque; the same kind of buyers who might buy a set of plastic boules for games on a beach.
 Like other leisure boules, these boules are filled with sand.
-If/when they become available in the USA, a set of three will probably cost around $15.
+A set of eight boules (4 pairs of 2 boules each; a stupid configuration) costs around $26.

 - 72 mm 690 g striations - 72 mm 690 g smooth - 74 mm 690 g striations - 74 mm 690 g smooth

 - Delta – chrome-plated soft carbon steel boule ($65).
 (39HRC, >126 kg/mm²) Available in:

 - 72 mm 680 g smooth - 73 mm 690 g smooth - 74 mm 690 g smooth - 75 mm 690 g smooth - 76 mm 690 g smooth

 - Pi – medium-hard stainless steel boule ($93).
 (42HRC, >130 kg/mm²) Available in: